darkshadow2708/E-commerce/README.md

 # E-commerce
-A complete E-commerce structure using Go
+A simple E-commerce structure using Go